nbontempo/nbontempo.github.io/content/posts/2020/1-Setup_React.md

 ## VSCode configuration

-There is some VSCode extensions that are my favorite companions when developing javascript code and who will work flawlessly with our current project configuration.
+There are some VSCode extensions that are my favorite companions when developing javascript code and that will work flawlessly with our current project configuration.
 First, let's add the [Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and the [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 One thing that I learned recently that is a nice feature on VSCode is that you can [sugest extensions to be installed on your project](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions).
 So let's create one folder on the root folder called `.vscode` inside this folder let's create one json file called `.extensions.json` with: